Skip to main content

 Avoid making general statements of any kind, and do not assume that your question has not been asked before.
 Research at the doctoral level almost always builds heavily on a wide range of existing research.
 Although the abstract is short, it should take a substantial amount of time and background research for you to write it.

-Once you have an abstract you are happy with, you should next approach potential supervisors with this abstract and your current CV.
+Once you have written your abstract, you should next approach potential supervisors with this abstract and your current CV.
 These academics will help you identify whether your idea is feasible in the four years of the Trinity PhD programme, whether the question is sufficiently original, and especially, whether they would be interested in supervising it.

 Proposal Form

-Please follow the instructions above carefully on completing this form
+Please follow the instructions above carefully when completing this form.

 Sample of academic writing